Cycles vs LiteLLM: Budget Authority vs Proxy Budgets

 LiteLLM supports budgets across multiple proxy-layer scopes: keys, teams, internal users, end users/customers, and model/provider/tag dimensions.
 This is meaningful coverage for proxy-level cost governance.

 The difference matters in multi-agent systems where a single user request fans out into dozens of sub-agent calls.
-LiteLLM sees each call as an independent model request at the proxy layer.
-Cycles sees the delegation chain and enforces aggregate limits across the full scope hierarchy.
+LiteLLM sees the gateway identity and metadata on each inference request.
+Cycles evaluates the tenant and subject scopes the host submits; it does not discover a delegation chain automatically.

 4. Reserve-commit lifecycle